17liamnaddell/schoolwork/HighSchool/plog.md

 ## Monday, July 31

 Finished the beta of a GUI pokeapi program.
 This is one of my best feats in a TOTALLY unexploared area.
 I also treid to isntall samba but failed lol

+## Monday, August 9

+I created two more programs that will/were licensed under gpl-2.0, one is a cipher project, one is a timeline project for keeping track of my timeline of historical figures I need to create for school